jacobmischka/ics-merger/README.md

 ical-merge cal.ics another.ics
 ```

 Accepts filenames, options are set by environment variables.
+Output is sent to stdout.

 ### Web service